 “Parents May Suffer Temporary Challenges”

-Parental authority extends to all elements of the child’s life.
-The parents determine where the child lives, what the child eats, what medical treatment is provided and what education is afforded.
+The parental authority extends to all elements of the child’s life.
+The parents determine where the child lives, what the child eats, what medical treatment is provided, and what education is afforded.
 In order to be good parents, adults must have the capacity to provide the basic necessities.
 If they cannot, then finding a close relative and giving him or her temporary legal guardianship might be the best idea.

 No one can predict when an accident or other disaster may occur.
 Some include a legal guardianship document in their wills to determine who will raise their children.
-If parents do not name a guardian, the courts will find someone offering the most stability, continuity of care and moral environment for the children.
+If parents do not name a guardian, the courts will find someone offering the most stability, continuity of care, and amoral environment for the children.